3D-printed Gray Resin

 Gently trim or sand away any remaining "nubs" just like you would on models made from injection-molded polystyrene plastic.

 If you accidentally break off a piece of your model, you can probably re-attach it using CA glue.
 Gray resin is brittle.
 Resin does not bend, so the break itself is not likely to be deformed.

 How should I clean the model?
-If you need to clean your 3D-printed model, isopropyl alcohol is recommended.
+If you need to clean your 3D-printed model, a cotton swab dipped in isopropyl alcohol ("rubbing alcohol") is recommended.
 You can also use warm water with mild dishwashing liquid like "Dawn", "Fairy", "Joy", "Simple Green" or baby shampoo (no conditioner).
 3D-printed gray resin plastic is chemically related to Plexiglas.
 Cleaners that harm Plexiglas can damage gray resin, too.
 Do NOT use acetone or acetate (fingernail polish remover) to clean your models.
 Acetone and acetate can melt 3D-printed plastic.

 Does your 3D printing process use waxy support material or oil?
 Our 3D printers do not use waxy support material during printing.
 No oil or other mold release agent is used.
 No cleaning away any wax, oil or mold release agent is necessary.

-Do the models come fully hardened?
+Do gray resin models come fully hardened?
 Normally, yes.
 No additional exposure to ultraviolet (UV) light, called "post-curing", is needed.
 Your model is created when ultraviolet light emitted from a laser chemically hardens liquid resin.
 After printing and cleaning, we place your gray resin model in a UV light booth to fully harden the resin before we ship your model to you.
 If you find a spot on your model that feels a bit rubbery, place the model in direct sunlight for a half hour or so, exposing that spot to the sun's UV light.
 The sun's UV light should finish hardening that spot.

 What kind of glue should I use?
 Cyanoacrylate (CA) "super glue" works best.
 For larger parts, epoxy can be used.
-Liquid glues intended for injection-molded polystyrene plastic models, such as "Testors Liquid Cement" or "Tamiya Cement", do not work with gray resin.
+Liquid glues intended for injection-molded polystyrene plastic models, such as "Testors Liquid Cement" or "Tamiya Liquid Cement", do not work with gray resin.
 Superglue remover containing acetone may harm the plastic.